FICO

 # activated, but additional steps are required for that (presolving the cuts

-# the same way as the rows of the matrix.)
+# the same way as the rows of the matrix).

 p.setControl({"presolve":0,"mippresolve":0,"symmetry":0})

-# Solve the master problem
+# Solve the main problem.

 p.optimize()